andretun/CosmogenicRadionuclidesEvaluation/README.md

 ## Radionuclide activity calculations
 By assuming the secular equilibrium, such as the balance between production and destruction of the radioisotopes, we can easily determine a nuclide activity by evaluating the production rate related to a certain GCR flux intensity.
+In the folder t

-For a more detailed description of the method, see chapter 4.4.3 in the [thesis](https://github.com/Tun98/CosmogenicRadionuclidesEvaluation/tree/main/docs).
+For a more detailed description of the method, see chapter 4.4.3 in the [thesis](/docs).

 ## Simulation result analysis